 What is a Personal Care Home?

 A personal care home is a private residences that offer personal care services, assistance and supervision to four or more persons.
 Personal care homes offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
-They are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.
+Personal care homes are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.

 As with assisted living facilities, the cost of personal care homes varies from location to location.
 On average the cost ranges between $1500 and $3000 per month for room and board.
 This often includes three meals a day, but each facility designates its own costs.